gan-of-culture/get-sauce/README.md

 ---------------------------------------------------------------------------------------------------------

- -k             Keep video, audio and subtitles.
-Don't merge using ffmpeg
+ -m             Merge output (default, none, cbz).
+CBZ only works if output is a stream of datatype image

- get-sauce -k http...
+ get-sauce -m "mergeOption" http...

 ---------------------------------------------------------------------------------------------------------

  -o             Output name of the file

- get-sauce -o myfilename http...
+ get-sauce -o "myfilename" http...

 ---------------------------------------------------------------------------------------------------------

  -O             Output path of the files.
 This will create the directory if it doesn't exist

- get-sauce -O C://Users//User//Downloads// http...
+ get-sauce -O "/directory/path" http...

 ---------------------------------------------------------------------------------------------------------